okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-email/main/index.md

 layout: Guides
 ---

-This guide teaches you how to customize and style default Okta email notifications.
+This guide teaches you how to customize and style the default Okta email notifications.

 ---